cryptowerk/docs.cryptowerk.com/content/tutorials/5-independent-verification.md

    "minSupportedAPIVersion": 1
  }
 ```
-You now have a ticket ("ri2...") which you can use in subsequent API calls.
+You now have received a retrieval-Id ("ri2...") which you can use in subsequent API calls.
 If you submitted multiple hashes, you get one retrievalId per hash.

 After some time, when the blockchain(s) have accepted your document, you can retrieve the mathematical proof of it having been registered from the API.
 Say, you wanted to use Ethereum and Bitcoin and after some 30 sec to run this:
 ```